solano/jargon/experimental_particle_physics.md

 an upper or lower limit on an observable.
 In practice is used with the CLs formalism that does not, strictly speaking, produce confidence intervals.

+- **Fiducial region**: geometrical region of detector that where events are considered for analysis.
+Events outside the fiducial region (for example for $|\eta|$ too large) are excluded from the data analysis.

 - **Impact**, **pre-fit impact**, **post-fit impact**: a measure of how changing a nuisance parameter of one standard deviation changes the resulting value of the parameter of interest.
 Let $\mu$ be the parameter of interest, $\theta$ be the nuisance parameter under consideration, $\theta_0$ its